 Stop the Beifa Coal Project and the Persecution of the Dinde Community in Hwange, Zimbabwe Media Release by Womin and CNRG Civil society groups in the SADC region, East Africa, West Africa, Europe, Latin America and North America join hands in calling on the government of Zimbabwe to drop the case and all charges against the Vice Chair of Dinde Residents Association, Never Tshuma, who was arrested for allegedly inciting the community against a proposed coal project in Dinde.

 Richards Bay Project Faces First Gas-to-power Court Challenge in South Africa What has been shocking for the organisations involved in challenging the Richards Bay Combined Cycle Power Plant project is that locals say they have no knowledge of it.
 The lack of generalised and robust public consultation has resulted in communities being marginalised and excluded from the public participation process.
 It’s also against the law.
-By Claire Martens
+Claire Martens